Carlos-Vera/BravesChat/readme.txt

 * ADDED: "View details" link in the plugins list with full plugin information.
 * IMPROVED: Rich text editor for GDPR messages and out-of-hours messages.

+= 2.2.2 =
+* ADDED: Protection class detects ZIP export plugins installed on the site and shows a security notice in the admin panel.

 = 2.2.1 =
 * FIXED: Notices from other plugins no longer appear inside the BravesChat panel.